added 11/05/2016 by Greg Thurston

 3. Terrible Play in April Leads to 7-17 Start

 An outstanding Spring seemed to add reassurance that 2015 was no fluke and the Astros began the season with high expectations.
-But sloppy play and mental errors plagued the Astros for the first few weeks of the season and the club plummeted in the standings.
+But sloppy play and mental errors plagued the Astros for the first few weeks and the club plummeted in the standings.

 It was as if the players took the field expecting to win instead of playing to win.